 I love the addition of firearms in my D&D games.
 I feel that it adds yet another layer into character creation and gives ranged weaponry a bit more depth.
 Sure, guns deal the most damage out of any ranged weapon, but is it worth the cost, lack of stealth ability, and shorter range?

 Guns are a high-risk, high-reward weapon to use in D&D 5e.
-Like the crossbow, they’ll require at least 1 feat to be useful for fighters and other classes with extra attack.
-It’s an investment will pay off, but it’s a very different fighting style compared to the other, longer-ranged options.
+Like the crossbow, they’ll require at least 1 feat to be useful for fighters and other classes with Extra Attack.
+It’s an investment with an immediate pay-off, but it’s a very different fighting style compared to the other, longer-ranged options.

 Explosives serve as a way for martial characters to deal AoE damage.
 It’s never going to be as deadly as a spellcaster’s AoE attacks, but giving your players an option, albeit an expensive one, is never a bad idea.